haydarai/thesis-logbook/README.md

 - [X] Presentation of Thesis Proposal (on 30 September 2015)
 - [X] Successfully enable dynamic memory management (on 29 October 2015)
 - [X] Successfully configure a VM using vCPU management system (on 16 November 2015)
-- [ ] Configure a set of VMs with 3 types of vCPU management system and test it
+- [ ] Conduct experiment about Dynamic vs Static Memory